 Not the first strike

-The walkouts are separate from an ongoing dispute between Germany's flagship carrier and pilots over changes to Lufthansa's early retirement scheme.
+The walkouts are separate from an ongoing dispute between Germany's flag carrier and pilots over changes to Lufthansa's early retirement scheme.

 For its part, Lufthansa has said it must restructure the company or risk losing market share.
 It is currently facing stiff competition from budget airlines and Arab Gulf airlines, which have a reputation for much less generous compensation compared to Lufthansa.